 Once the car was recovered the Fred Gibson-led team crushed and disposed of it, making this the only Nissan Motorsport race car from the Group A/C era that no longer exists.

-“I made sure that it was cut up and crushed, the same with the Commodore that Skaifey crashed at Eastern Creek in 1995,” Gibson told V8 Sleuth a while back.
+“I made sure that it was cut up and crushed, the same with the Commodore that Skaifey crashed at Eastern Creek in 1995,” Gibson recalled to V8 Sleuth.

 Upon the car’s completion in late 1990 Gibson elected to give Skaife the new machine while team-mate and championship leader Jim Richards stayed with the tried and tested GTS-R Skyline.